Slovenia: Bike Tour

 Today’s highlight is the Valley of Radovna, a marvel for any nature lover, with blueberries hidden in green meadows, herds of cows grazing and cold clear mountain streams gurgling.
-Finish your ride by the popular shores of sub-alpine Lake Bled enjoying the picturesque view of the small islet in its midst and the 13th century Church of the Assumption which sits upon it.
-Take a dip in the lake and enjoy a slice of the famous Kremsnita cake.
+Pause to visit the museum and farmstead at Pocar then finish your ride by the popular shores of sub-alpine Lake Bled enjoying the picturesque view of the small islet in its midst and the 13th century Church of the Assumption which sits upon it.
+Take a dip in the lake and enjoy a slice of the regions famous Kremsnita cake.
 Today is mostly a downhill ride, but there is one notable climb of approximately 200m.
-BL
+BLD

 Hotel Jezero, Bohinj

-Avoiding Slovenia’s highest mountain pass, this morning you will cross the Alps underground aboard a 15 minute train journey through the mountains.
-From the western side of the mountain, you venture into the very remote Soca Valley, a region known for producing the finest cheese in all Slovenia.
+Avoiding Slovenia’s highest mountain pass, this morning you will cross the Alps underground aboard a 15-minute train journey through the mountains.
+From the western side of the mountain, you will venture into the remote Soca Valley, a region known for producing the finest cheese in all Slovenia.
 The turquoise Soca is considered to be one of the most wild and attractive rivers in all Europe.
-Stopping to taste the pure and healing water of the spring that feeds the river you will begin to understand the true nature of Slovenia.
-Spend the night in Tolmin at a unique country inn.
-If you have any remaining energy before dusk you may be able to visit the secluded gorge of the Tolominka River.
-BLD
+Stopping to taste the pure and healing water of the spring that feeds the river you will begin to understand the true nature of Slovenia!
+BL

 Pension Špacapan, Komen